mark-kimmerman/orbital-playground/README.md

 ## To do

 -   [ ] Fix the "game clock" so the timeframe for each body is equal
+-   [ ] Add rotation to bodies
+-   [ ] Make sure the bodies are centered around their center
 -   [ ] Toggle between camera views (track a body, whole view)
 -   [ ] Add in a spaceship
 -   [ ] Add front and side thrusters to the spaceship